 Buses are at the heart of the nation’s economic and social life.
-Before the pandemic 5.8 million people used them every day and they ensure people can get to work, school or college and connect with friends and family.
+5.8 million people use buses every day and they ensure people can get to work, school or college and connect with friends and family.
 They also add over £85 billion to our economy and have a vital role in helping fight climate change and improve air quality.

 Here is what’s needed to enable bus operators to continue to offer the bus services millions of people need.

 Buses are vital in supporting economic growth and delivering environmental targets such as net zero by 2050.
 However, all too often buses are stuck in congestion which means fewer people use the bus and in turn add to the number of vehicles on our roads making congestion even worse.

 Investment in bus priority by central government and local authorities giving buses the priority they deserve in the transport network will be vital in delivering economic growth, reducing carbon emissions and improving air quality.

 You can read more about the importance of bus priority measures here.

 With a fully loaded bus capable of removing up to 75 cars off the road, encouraging more people out of their cars and onto the bus will deliver significant environmental benefits.
 If everyone took just one more bus journey a month we would reduce the UK’s carbon dioxide emissions by 2 million tonnes a year.1 Negative messaging during the pandemic led to an increase in private car use, a trend which if allowed to continue would seriously undermine any efforts for the UK to be carbon neutral by 2050.

 A reduction in car use would also deliver lower nitrogen oxide emissions and significantly improve air quality - the Centre for Research and Clean Air has calculated that, during April 2020, the drastic reduction in private car usage led to a reduction in deaths of around 1,700 as a result of improved air quality.